francesco-albanese/themoviedb-react-app/README.md

 - react-router-dom to navigate to different routes of the application
 - redux and react-redux for state management
 - redux-thunk to handle asynchronous code in action creators

+## State management with Redux react-redux and redux-thunk